amaank404/denver-api/README.md

 ```

 ## Documentation
-Documentation for denver can be found out at [this page](https://xcodz-dot.github.io/denverdocs).
+Documentation for denver can be found out at [this page](https://xcodz-dot.github.io/denverdocs) (*currently in progress and may not be visible for some time*).
 Also Documentation provided with this project can be used but you will have to install mkdocs
 by the following command
 ```commandline